hackathon-empty-string-team/empty-string/README.md

 docker compose up -d --build
 ```

-only use the `--build` flag the first time around. **NOTE:** the `-d` flag stands for `detach` which means that your docker container runs in the background and does not log everything into your console.
+only use the `--build` flag the first time around, or if you want to rebuild the container (e.g. when having added a package you need in the container). **NOTE:** the `-d` flag stands for `detach` which means that your docker container runs in the background and does not log everything into your console.

 2. then, to check whether everything worked hit: